TrafficGrid — Data Model & System Design Reference¶

 All primary keys use UUIDs rather than auto-incrementing integers.
 This prevents enumeration attacks (guessing sequential IDs to access other users' records), supports future distributed database deployments where multiple instances might generate IDs independently, and avoids leaking record counts to external parties.

 The payments table has an idempotency_key column with a UNIQUE constraint.
-When a client submits a payment request, it generates a unique key for that transaction.
-If the network drops and the client retries, the server checks this key — if it already exists, it returns the existing payment record instead of creating a duplicate charge.
-This is critical for financial correctness.
+When a client submits a payment request it generates a unique key.
+If the network drops and the client retries, the server returns the existing payment record instead of creating a duplicate charge.

 The before_state and after_state columns in audit_logs use PostgreSQL's JSONB type rather than plain TEXT.
 JSONB stores JSON in a binary format that supports indexing and querying inside the JSON structure.
 This means audit records can be searched by specific field values when investigating incidents.